enkidevs/curriculum/spreadsheets/introduction/charts/types-of-charts.md

 The pie chart is circular and sliced into sections just like a pie.
 The whole pie represents 100% and each section is a percentage of the whole pie.

-Example chart which shows the total number of users for the first 10 days of December for a certain app.
+The example chart shows the total number of users for the first 10 days of December for a certain app.

 ![pie-chart](https://img.enkipro.com/9b9faa9cfb972490ce6ade3a59dc235c.png)